<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Everyone on the sales manager's team is progressing, regressing, or stagnating.
 Because the sales manager is responsible for the individuals on their teams, they need to forbid salespeople from becoming comfortable.
 When salespeople get comfortable, they stop growing, which leads to stagnation.
 Managers must also stop any salespeople who are on a backward slide.
 Sales success is individual.

 One way to measure a sales manager's performance is to measure the growth in their sales team's win rates.
 A salesperson who started the year with a 20 percent win rate and ends it with a 42 percent win rate has grown and improved.
-The average growth rate of the team is another way to evaluate the sales manager's results.
+The average growth rate of the team is another way to evaluate the key performance indicators for sales manager results.

 Net New Revenue